-For the year ended December 31, 1998, the Company's purchases of integrated circuits were primarily concentrated with a limited number of vendors.
-If these vendors were unable to provide integrated circuits in a timely manner and the Company was unable to find alternative vendors, the Company's business, operating results and financial condition could be adversely affected.
+For the years ended December 31, 1999 and 1998, we purchased integrated circuits from a limited number of vendors.
+If these vendors are unable to provide integrated circuits in a timely manner and we are unable to find alternative vendors, our business, operating results and financial condition could be adversely affected.

-The majority of the Company's revenues are derived from a limited number of products utilizing host signal processing technology.
+The majority of PCTEL's revenues are derived from a limited number of products utilizing host signal processing technology.
 The market for these products is characterized by frequent transitions in which products rapidly incorporate new features and performance standards.
-A failure to develop products with required feature sets or performance standards or a delay in bringing a new product to market could adversely affect the Company's operating results.
+A failure to develop products with required feature sets or performance standards or a delay in bringing a new product to market could adversely affect our operating results.